Integrated D.M.D./Ph.D. Program

-A maximum of three students will be accepted into the D.M.D./Ph.D. program each year.
+A maximum of three students can matriculate in the D.M.D./Ph.D. program at any one time.
 There are two separate application processes.
 One is for prospective D.M.D. students and the other is for students already accepted into the D.M.D. program.

 Accepted DMD Students

 Students may also apply for the dual degree program at any time prior to their 8th consecutive semester after beginning the D.M.D. degree program.
 The summer term is counted as a single semester.
 Students are to submit a D.M.D./Ph.D. application packet for current or entering DMD students for initial review by the D.M.D.-Ph.D.
 Admissions committee.The D.M.D./Ph.D.
 Admissions committee will then interview competitive applicants before a determination is made to make an offer.
 Candidates accepting an offer to the D.M.D./Ph.D.
 Program will be required to supply official transcripts to the D.M.D./Ph.D.
 Program Coordinator.

 Once a student is accepted and enters the dual degree program at any point during their first 3 years of the D.M.D. program they will receive a stipend (currently $22,032 per year) and additional funds towards their block D.M.D. tuition (currently $21,000 per year).
 These funds are available to U.S. Citizens and Permanent Residents through a training grant sponsored by the National Institutes of Health.
 Once starting the IDP program in the fall of their fourth year, the D.M.D. tuition is waived and tuition for the IDP program is paid by the Ph.D. mentor.
 At the same time, as a student in the IDP program, a dual degree student receives a graduate research assistantship stipend (currently $25,750) and health insurance.